kbumsik/opus-media-recorder/README.md

 `opus-media-recorder` tackles these problems by supporting all major modern browsers (Chrome, Firefox, iOS, and Edge) and by providing various formats.

-By taking advantages of WebAssembly and Web Workers, `opus-media-recorder` tries to have minimum performace panalties of running encoders on a browser.
+By taking advantages of WebAssembly and Web Workers, `opus-media-recorder` tries to have minimum performace penalties of running encoders in a browser.

 ## How to use